helloworld-UwU/agar3000/README.md

 We gratefully acknowledge the authors and contributors for making this dataset publicly available.

-Special thanks to @dedovskaya for sharing code and model that was used during the early development stage: https://github.com/dedovskaya/CFUCounter
+Special thanks to @dedovskaya for sharing the model used during the early development: https://github.com/dedovskaya/CFUCounter

 ---
-If agar3000  was usefull for you, don't forget to recommend it your collegues and to mention it in your papers.
+If agar3000  was useful for you, don't forget to recommend it to your colleagues and mention it in your publications.
 Thanks for testing!